dncc89/PromptRocket/README.md

     "prompts": [
     {
         "role": "system",
-        "content": "You are the most powerful programming assistant in the world, who is expert in all programming languages and algorithms.
-Return a comment string about the given code."
+        "content": "You are the world's most powerful programming assistant, adept in all programming languages & algorithms.
+Return a descriptive comment string for the given code."
     },
     {
         "role": "user",